avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 See the IoTConnect [Subscription Information](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) for more details on the trial.

 # 9. IoTConnect Device Template Setup
-A Device Template define the type of telemetery the platform should expect to recieve.
+A Device Template defines the type of telemetery the platform should expect to receive.
 * Download the premade device template [device_template_RZboard_AI.json](Renesas/RZBoard-V2L/demo-iotc-ai-camera/templates/device_template_RZboard_AI.json?raw=1) (**MUST** Right-Click and "Save-As" to get the raw json file)
 * Log-in the [console.iotconnect.io](https://console.iotconnect.io/login) using the credentials received when registering.
 * Import the template into your IoTConnect instance.
 (A guide on [Importing a Device Template](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/import_device_template.md) is available or for more information, please see the [IoTConnect Documentation](https://docs.iotconnect.io/iotconnect/) website.)